BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 1. To export a team:
    - Select the team in Teambuilder
-   - Click "Import/Export" at the top of the screen
+   - Click "Import/Export" at the top of the screen (See Figure 29)
    - Copy the text that appears in the pop-up window

 <!-- Figure 29 -->